 In most cases, the answer is yes.
 But, unless there's a mathematical error, don't think that doing that will change your grade.
 Your goal in talking to your professor should be to understand what you did right and what you did wrong--not to argue.

 Before you set up an appointment to discuss substance, make sure you have read your exam and have formulated questions in advance.
 Check you answer against your outline to see if you can spot missed issues.
 Tell your professor which issues you found after the fact and see if your list is complete.
 Pick a question and describe the type of answer you gave.
 See what else the professor wanted in the answer.

 What else should I do if I think I really bombed?

 The Academic Success Program can work with you to improve your exam taking skills.
-Talk to Danielle Bifulci Kocal or Elizabeth Corwin about what you think went wrong, and they can help you develop a study strategy to correct the problem so that you do not repeat it on your finals the next semester.
+Talk to Danielle Bifulci Kocal about what you think went wrong, and they can help you develop a study strategy to correct the problem so that you do not repeat it on your finals the next semester.